Getting Around Nepal: The Journey of a Lifetime

 • Important info: Cow meat is strictly prohibited in Nepal.
 Since cows are the national animal of Nepal and are worshipped as gods, do not expect to eat beef in Nepal.

 • Warning: Among various ethnic groups in Nepal, Brahmins are reluctant to have meat dishes in their homes.
-Neither they eat meat nor do they prefer meat items in their homes.
+Neither do they eat meat nor do they prefer meat items in their homes.
 So, if you are staying in a Brahmin home, ask them if they are fine with meat products and alcoholic beverages in their homes.

-Distinct Food differs with culture
+Distinct Food differs with culture.

 The rich culture of Nepal offers distinct food items, and each has exceptional flavor and spices.
 Some flavorsome dishes that you can try for a distinct experience in Nepal are as follows:

 2. Tibetan ethnic delicacy: One of the delicious Tibetan foods is Shyapta.
 It is an amalgam of pork, goat, buff, chicken pieces, and fried vegetables in a single bowl.
-Though Shyapta used to be made of only yak meat, the ingredients enhanced with time.
+Though Shyapta used to be made of only yak meat, the ingredients enhanced over time.

 3. Rai and Limbu ethnic delicacy: Kinema is a mixed bowl of fermented soybeans.
-The curry, soup, and achaar made up of Kinema have a pungent smell but enticing flavor.
+The curry, soup, and achaar made up of Kinema have a pungent smell but an enticing flavor.
 It is a traditional food of the Rai and Limbu groups of Nepal.

 • Food lifestyle: Nepalese savor Dal Bhat twice a day every day.
 It is a meal full of energy that keeps them healthy and energized.
 Similarly, Nepalese also prefer tea twice a day.
 Once at breakfast and once at lunch.